vsvale/kappa_k8s_config/docs/theory/airflow.md

 - UI: manage and monitor, check logs of tasks, history of dag runs
 - CLI: test tasks, update and initialize Airflow
 - Rest API: build app in top of airflow

+### UI delete DAG
+- Only delete metadata not dag file

+#### Toggle
+- Unpause dag, now it can be scheduled

+#### Tree view
+- First view when open dag
+- History, status of tasks boxes and status of DAG run (circle)

+#### Graph View
+- check dependencies
+- status of the tasks for the latest DAG run

+#### Gant View
+- Durantion of tasks
+- identify bottlenecks
+- identify parallelism

+#### Task instance
+- click in task in any view
+- get logs
+- get details
+- get rendered data in templates
+- Filter upstream show from trask to start

+#### CLI import commands
+- airflow db init: init database and generate the files and folders needed by airflow
+- airflow db upgrade: upgrade airflow instance
+- airflow db reset: reset default factory
+- airflow webserver: start UI
+- airflow scheduler: start scheduler
+- airflow celery worker: start celery worker in each machine
+- airflow dags pause/unpause: toggle dag to be scheduled or not
+- airflow dags trigger: trigger a dag
+- airflow dags list: list dags
+- airflow tasks list dag_id: list task of a dag
+- airflow tasks test dag_id 2022-12-31: test if tasks works
+- airflow dags backfill -s startdate -e enddate --reset_dagruns dag_id: run all from paused date

+### Stable Rest API
+- production ready
+- endpoint with crud to each component of ariflow

 ### Schedule
 - scheduler_interval or schedule